danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 A few configurations to notice, the `path` is operating system dependent because pip stores its cache in different locations.
 My configuration above is for Ubuntu, but you would need to use `~\AppData\Local\pip\Cache` for Windows and `~/Library/Caches/pip` for macOS.
-The `key` is used used to determine if the correct cache exists for restoring and saving to.
-Since I am using Poetry for dependency management, and I am taking the hash of the `poetry.lock` file and adding it to end of a key which contains the context expression for the operating system that the job is running on, `runner.os`, and pip.
-This will look like `Windows-pip-iefaieh82h2h231j093` where the end is a long hash.
+The `key` is used to determine if the correct cache exists for restoring and saving to.
+Since I am using Poetry for dependency management, I am taking the hash of the `poetry.lock` file and adding it to end of a key which contains the context expression for the operating system that the job is running on, `runner.os`, and pip.
+This will look like `Windows-pip-45f8427e5cd3738684a3ca8d009c0ef6de81aa1226afbe5be9216ba645c66e8a`, where the end is a long hash.
 This way if my project dependencies change, my `poetry.lock` will be updated, and a new cache will be created instead of restoring from the old cache.
 If you aren't using Poetry, you could also use your `requirements.txt` or `Pipfile.lock` for the same purpose.

 As we mentioned earlier, if the `key` doesn't match an existing cache, it's called a cache miss.
 The final configuration option called `restore-keys` is